Please wait while the search results are loading...

 SPOTLIGHT: Agricultural Drones

 High-Tech Commercial Greenhouses Grow Crops Indoors: Another technology of note is vertical farming, in which indoor fields and orchards are built, floor upon floor, in urban areas.
-Led by boosters such as Columbia University professor Dickson Despommier, the idea is eco-friendly in many ways.
+The idea is eco-friendly in many ways.
 If food is grown in urban areas, little transportation is necessary to get produce to consumers.

-The Coronavirus pandemic spurred interest in vertical farming due to concerns about food security.
-These farms can be located in urban areas, simplifying logistics and speeding delivery times.
-Empty commercial buildings may possibly be converted to agricultural use post-pandemic.
+Vertical farms can be located in urban areas, simplifying logistics and speeding delivery times.
+Empty commercial buildings may possibly be converted to agricultural use.
 Vertical farms may also see greater variety in the crops they produce, including root and vine vegetables and bush fruits.

 GPS and Precision Agriculture: Precision agriculture, also called precision farming, is in use to a growing extent across the globe.
 The intent is to increase yield, decrease costs (including manpower and water usage) and avoid problems in the field.
 Today, it primarily involves the use of GPS to guide tractors for precise tilling and planting.
 Eventually, it will evolve to include the use of remote wireless sensors, GPS, satellite imagery, predictive databases and other advanced technologies to monitor and react to soil, weather and crop conditions, such as the local level of soil moisture and soil nutrients.
 Robotics and nanotechnology will eventually be part of this trend.

-GPS maker Trimble operates a large agricultural division.
+GPS maker Trimble operates a large agricultural division called PTx Trimble in a joint venture with AGCO Corporation.
 It offers a wide variety of location-based technologies and data analytics for farmers.
 The goal is to maximize efficiency while reducing waste of farm chemicals and water.
 One tool improves irrigation, drainage and land leveling.
 Another provides high efficiency tractor guidance via GPS.
 Trimble also offers drones for aerial mapping and crop management and overall farm management software.
-It recently acquired the HarvestMark technology that enables food supply chain transparency and tracking of food products by origin, from the exact farm location to the supermarket shelf.

 A Representative List of Organizations that Have Used our Research and Products: